 After a year, I had saved $4,000 on the side from little side jobs.
 It was just the cushion I needed for the next step: several months where I used that same night and weekend time to concentrate on tweaking my side business endeavors.
 Soon I started making thousands of dollars on the side.

 More recently, I left San Francisco to head to New York to start my next business adventures.
 To make it happen, I sold my car for $12,000 and had about the same amount in liquid cash savings that I was willing to use towards building my next set of projects.
-I also tested the projects I wanted to build in advance, demonstrating that people were willing to buy what I wanted to make—leaving once cash flow was positive and knowing that the buffer funding was there for the variant months of lower-than-expected income (or higher-than-expected costs).
+I also tested the projects I wanted to build in advance, demonstrating that people were willing to buy what I wanted to make—and then, not leaving until cash flow was positive and knowing that the buffer funding was there for the variant months of lower-than-expected income (or higher-than-expected costs).

 In an ideal world, you'll have about a 6-month buffer so you don’t work month-to-month, but in the real world, you do the best you can.
+Nearly every one I've talked to has said it takes longer than they expect to generate consistent income—so that cash savings helps during the buffer months when you're making money—but not as much as you need.
 The less your life costs, the longer the money lasts.

 The lower your expenses, the longer you can stretch your savings.
-If every paycheck goes straight to paying your expenses, consider taking on a small side job to boost your income.
+If every paycheck goes straight to paying your expenses, consider taking on a small side job to boost your income, even while building your project.

 Third: build it as a side hustle, if you can.